koenvdbrandt/Dynaxion/src/modules/DepositionGeant4/README.md

 #### Energy Deposition and Charge Carrier creation

-For all particles passing the sensitive device of the detectors, the energy loss is converted into deposited charge carriers in every step of the Geant4 simulation.
+For all particles passing the sensitive device of the detectors, and for all the optical photons hitting the photocathode of a scintillator, the energy loss is converted into deposited charge carriers in every step of the Geant4 simulation.
 Optionally, the Photoabsorption Ionization model (PAI) can be activated to improve the modeling of very thin sensors [@pai].
 The information about the truth particle passage is also fully available, with every deposit linked to a MCParticle.
 Each trajectory which passes through at least one detector is also registered and stored as a global MCTrack.